Next application deadline is March 1, 2023 and courses begin Summer 2024. Any questions? Email Renee Ciulla at email@example.com

 Transfer credit for the composition and math requirements is routinely awarded at the time of admission, as well as credit for financial accounting, introduction to management, and introduction to marketing.
 However, transfer credit for coursework related to program requirements, including practicum credit, is done in consultation with the faculty advisor after admission.

-Ms. Renee Ciulla is the academic adviser for all students in the online A.S. degree program.
-You can contact her at: email@example.com.
+Ms. Renee Ciulla and Dr. John M. Gerber are the academic advisers for students in the online A.S. degree program.

 How to Enroll for Classes